The 1 Thing the Devil Doesn’t Want to Hear You Say

 There may be many ways to deal with spiritual warfare.
 But here’s the one powerful declaration that shrivels the devil in fear!

-While we live in a world where it seems that anything goes, I’ve found that the majority of people believe God is mad at them.
+I’ve found that a majority of people these days believe God is mad at them.
 Burdened with guilt and shame, and reflecting upon life’s difficulties, too many believe what they’re going through is from the hands of a god trying to get them back.

 Believing that God’s mad at you holds you back from an intimate relationship with Him.